Frequently Asked Questions

-You can pay by bank transfer, BPAY, direct debit, credit card or with funds held in a digital wallet.
+You can pay by bank transfer, BPAY, direct debit, credit card (Visa or MasterCard only) or with funds held in a digital wallet.

 All bookings must be paid for upfront with funds held in escrow by Assembly Payments until after the care is delivered.

 Some payment methods incur transaction fees - find out more.

 Why is payment required to confirm a booking?

 Pre-payment helps us to keep our fees low by reducing the costs associated with following up outstanding payments.
 It also allows carers to set aside booking times with confidence.